Mary Celeste: Foul play

-Arthur N. Putman, a New York insurance appraiser, was a leading investigator in sea mysteries in the early 20th century and wrote a similar lifeboat theory stressing that only a single lifeboat was missing from the vessel.
-He discovered that the boat's rope was cut, not untied, which indicated that the abandonment of Mary Celeste was performed quickly.
-The ship's log contained several mentions of ominous rumbling and small explosions from the hold, although cargos of alcohol naturally emit explosive gas and such sounds are commonly heard.
-He supposes that there had been a more intense explosion and, in response, a sailor ventured below deck with an open flame or lit cigar that ignited the fumes, causing an explosion violent enough to dislodge the top of the hatch, which had been found in an unusual position.
-Putman also postulated that in a panicked terror the captain, his family and the crew boarded the lone lifeboat, cut the rope and abandoned Mary Celeste.

 Natural phenomena

-A waterspout, photographed off Florida (1969).
-A waterspout strike has been offered as a possible solution to the Mary Celeste mystery.
+A waterspout, photographed off Florida (1969): A waterspout strike has been offered as a possible solution to the Mary Celeste mystery.

 Commentators generally agree that some extraordinary and alarming circumstance must have arisen to cause the entire crew to abandon a sound and seaworthy ship with ample provisions.
 Deveau ventured an explanation based on the sounding rod found on deck.
 He suggested that Briggs abandoned ship after a false sounding because of a malfunction, perhaps of the pumps, that created a false impression that the vessel was rapidly accumulating water.
-A severe waterspout strike before the abandonment could explain the amount of water in the ship and the ragged state of her rigging and sails.
-The low barometric pressure generated by the spout could have driven water from the bilges up into the pumps, leading the crew to overestimate the amount of water on Mary Celeste and believe that she was in danger of sinking.
+A severe waterspout strike before the abandonment could explain the amount of water in the ship and the ragged state of the rigging and sails.
+The low barometric pressure generated by the spout could have driven water from the bilges up into the pumps, leading the crew to overestimate the amount of water on Mary Celeste and believe that the ship was in danger of sinking.

-Other explanations include the possible appearance of a displaced iceberg, the fear of running aground while becalmed and a sudden submarine earthquake.
+Other explanations include the possible appearance of a displaced iceberg, the fear of running aground while becalmed, and a sudden submarine earthquake.
 Hydrographical evidence suggests that an iceberg drifting so far south was improbable and other ships would have seen it.
-Begg gives more consideration to a theory that Mary Celeste began drifting towards the Dollabarat reef off Santa Maria Island when she was becalmed.
+Begg gives more consideration to a theory that Mary Celeste began drifting towards the Dollabarat reef off Santa Maria Island when the ship was becalmed.
 The theory supposes that Briggs feared his ship would run aground and launched the yawl in the hope of reaching land.
 The wind could then have lifted and blown the ship away from the reef while the rising seas swamped and sank the yawl.
-However, if the ship had been becalmed, all sails would have been set to catch any available breeze, and Mary Celeste was found with many of its sails furled.
+However, if the ship had been becalmed, all sails would have been set to catch any available breeze, and Mary Celeste was found with many sails furled.